moshix/mvs/README.md

 4. The amazing standalone operating system for S/360 from Prof Madnick's seminal book on operating system.
 I also include the assembly output.

 5. My .vimrc file for VIM.
-It color highlights correctly JCl and assembler for S/370.
+It color highlights correctly JCl and assembly for S/370.

 6. VM goodies